-training data, and both the scene-aware baseline and our adaptive method are conditioned on scene semantic segmentation maps.
-Results are in the first column of Table 1.
-The learned trajectory baseline significantly improves over constant velocity, and adding in scene awareness results in a 7.6% performance gain on ADE and 3.5% gain on FDE.
-Our latent corridor approach results in a 5.7% and 9.9% improvement over the scene-aware baseline for ADE, without and with joint finetuning of the predictor layer respectively, and a 6.5% and 11.6% improvement on FDE.
+and 9.9% improvement over the scene-aware baseline for ADE, without and with joint finetuning of the predictor layer respectively, and a 6.5% and 11.6% improvement on FDE.
 This indicates that our latent corridor approach more effectively learns scene-conditioned information that is useful for the trajectory prediction task.

 Next, for a random subset of 25 of the MOTSynth scenes, we additionally train latent corridors with per-scene finetuning (LC + Per-Scene FT, Sec 4.3).
 The datasets $\mathcal{D}'{0:t}$ correspond to increasing human-second lengths.
-The test set trajectories are the last 20% of agents in the deployment scene, and the train-
+The test set trajectories are the last 20% of agents in the deployment scene, and the training sets consist of the first 2, 4, 8, 16, 32, 48, 64 and 80% of agents to enter the scene.
+Results normalized per-scene and averaged are shown in Fig. 5b.
+Using only latent corridors performs comparably to only finetuning the last layer for each deployment scene, while latent corridors with per-scene finetuning yields significant performance gains.
+We visualize the ADE results per-scene with our